Fort Christanna

 Fort Christanna was one of the projects of Lt.
 Governor Alexander Spotswood, who was governor of the Virginia Colony 1710–1722.
 When Fort Christanna opened in 1714, Capt.

-Robert Hicks was named captain of the fort and he relocated his family to the area.
+Robert Hicks was named captain of the fort and relocated his family to the area.
 His homestead Hicks' Ford is located near the municipality of Emporia in Greensville County, VA.
 The fort was designed to offer protection and schooling to the tributary Siouan and Iroquoian tribes living to the southwest of the colonized area of Virginia.
 Located in what became Brunswick County, Virginia, near Gholsonville, the fort was completed in 1714 and enjoyed three successful years of operation as the westernmost outpost of the British Empire at the time, before being finally closed by the House of Burgesses in 1718.
 However, the Saponi and Tutelo continued to live on the allotted land, 6 miles square (36 sq. mi), into the 1730s and 1740s.
+It is now a Brunswick County park, and listed on the National Register of Historic Places.

 Background

 After the Tuscarora War broke out in 1711, Spotswood conceived the idea of a fort where he would settle the Siouan and Iroquoian tribes of Virginia that had been Tributary since 1677.
-The fort would offer them protection from hostile tribes, act as a trading center, and also provide schooling to their children to learn English culture.
+The fort overlooking the Meherrin River would offer them protection from hostile tribes, act as a trading center, and also provide schooling to their children to learn English culture.
 In late 1713, he got his idea approved by the Burgesses; it was to be under the jurisdiction of the newly formed Virginia Indian Company, which had a monopoly.